-Advancing Levels: Participants can advance levels in Junior Swim Lessons and Swim Lessons.
+Advancing Levels: Participants can advance levels in Junior Swim School and Swim School.
 Participants are evaluated by a lesson coordinator periodically throughout the session.
 There is no magic number of how many times a child will be tested.
 The lesson coordinator discusses the daily lesson activity with the swim instructors prior to class and reviews the class sheets to plan their evaluations for the day.
 Every day is different and there is not a set pattern in how evaluations are done.
 Our goal is for the participant to learn and have fun.

-Questions or Comments: During every swim lesson there is one Lesson Coordinator responsible the supervision of the day's activities.
+Questions or Comments: During every swim lesson there is one Lesson Coordinator responsible for the supervision of the day's activities.
 In addition, there may be one or two Aquatic Leaders on duty to assist the administration of the swim lesson program.
 Please direct any positive or critical comments to these key staff.
 We hope your experience is always positive, but if not, please do not hesitate to talk with these staff about your concern.
 It is much easier to address an issue and fix it on the spot, compared to the end of the session.

 In the event that a swim lessons cannot run in the water due to mechanical issues or a fecal incident: The Park District swim classes are designed to include out of water instruction and safety procedures which are called a "Rain Day."
 Each session is allotted 1 Rain Day.
 Participants should still come prepared to get in the water should the issue become resolved during class.

-In the rare case of more than one "Rain Day" per session, the lesson may be cancelled.
+In the rare case of more than one "Rain Day" per session, the lesson may be canceled.
 Refunds will be handled by the Guest Services Coordinator and participants need not fill any additional forms or information.
 A refund will be placed on your household account for future use.
 Please note that all refunds will not be processed until the end of your class’s session.